reddit/baseplate.py/docs/api/baseplate/observers/sentry.rst

 Direct Use
 ----------

-When enabled, the error reporting observer also adds a :py:class:`raven.Client` object as an attribute named ``sentry`` to the :py:class:`~baseplate.RequestContext`::
+When enabled, the error reporting observer also adds a :py:class:`sentry_sdk.Hub` object as an attribute named ``sentry`` to the :py:class:`~baseplate.RequestContext`::